 8) Extra socks.

 1) Does anyone in your group require caffeine in the morning?
 If so, in the form of coffee, tea or energy drinks?

 2) Does anyone in your group have severe allergies to any type of food or insect stings/bits?

 3) Is anyone in your group a vegetarian or have special diet requirements?

 4) Are there any foods you especially hate or especially love or are you open to all types of food?

 Payment and cancellation policy

-The 50% deposit is due 6 weeks before the start date and is non-refundable.
-The remaining 50% balance is due 3 weeks before departure date and is non-refundable.
+At the time of reservation, a non-refundable fee of $20 per person per day is due.6 weeks prior to the start date, 50% of the balance is due and is non-refundable.
+The remaining balance is due 3 weeks before departure date and is non-refundable.
 We accept Visa, MasterCard, Discover and American Express.

 Site Map | Contact Us